nunomelo98/TestLibrary/README.md

 # TestLibrary
 this is my first library to see the process to make a library and publish her on github. and jitpack.io its just a simple this is a library to  make simple operation like plus, minus, time and divider.
-To use this library wath you need to is.
+To use this library wath you need to is to put the depenencies with jitpack or with jcenter.

 #Instalation wit Jitpack
 step 1